 This topic is somewhat controversial.

-A study published in the Journal of Korean Medical Science found that Iron Deficiency is a clear factor of developing or worsening Female Pattern Hair Loss, especially in premenopausal female patients.
+A study published in the Journal of Korean Medical Science found that Iron Deficiency is an apparent factor in developing or worsening Female Pattern Hair Loss, especially shortly before menopause.

-However, in the same study, it is clearly indicated that:
+However, in the same study, it is indicated that:

 “Iron Deficiency’s role in Male Pattern Hair Loss is hard to conclude.”